US citizens returning from overseas say they are waiting hours for coronavirus screening at airports

 Illinois Gov. J.B.
 Pritzker reacted to the long lines by tweeting to Trump and Vice President Mike Pence, "The federal government needs to get its s@#t together.
 NOW."

-Speaking to NBC, Pritzker said he is working with the Chicago mayor and Illinois lawmakers to push the federal government to take action to alleviate issues at O'Hare, he said.
+Speaking to NBC, Pritzker said he is working with Chicago Mayor Lori Lightfoot and Illinois lawmakers to push the federal government to take action to alleviate issues at O'Hare, he said.

 The government, in announcing travel restrictions for Europe, should have increased the number of customs and CDC officials on the ground at airports, but "they did neither of those," he told NBC.